DSJR1284/storybook/README.md

     The application is available as open source under the terms of the MIT License.

 ## Code of Conduct
     Everyone interacting in the Storybook project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the code of conduct.

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...